wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;Righteousness will set me free.

 **M:**&ensp;Righteousness will undoubtedly make you and your world a comfortable, even happy place.
 But what is the use?
-There is no reality in it.
+There is no reälity in it.
 It cannot last.

 **Q:**&ensp;God will help.